CompuTec/computec-docs/docs/wms/user-guide/starting.md

 The **Notification Center icon** is available on the main screen of CompuTec WMS Client.
 It is not displayed when you open a Pick List.

-Notifications displayed in the Notification Center are based on entries in the `CT_WMS_ONOT` table related to Pick Lists.
+Notifications displayed in the Notification Center are based on entries in the `@CT_WMS_ONOT` table related to Pick Lists.
 :::